Adjunct Associate Professor of Environmental Health

 Hazardous Gas Modeling for DTRA, DOE-CBNP, and DHS

 From 1997-2002, Dr. Hanna was the director and chief scientist of the Coordinated Hazardous Atmospheric Release Modeling (CHARM) project at George Mason University.
 The research, supported by the Defense Threat Reduction Agency (DTRA), was concerned with development and evaluation of mesoscale meteorological models and atmospheric dispersion models for releases of chemical and biological agents.
-Dr. Hanna is continuing this research while at Harvard.
 Also, from 2000 through the present, DHS is supporting studies focused on improvements in guidance given to emergency responders concerning transport and dispersion in urban areas.

 Reviews of Diffusion Research